gega/backup/README.md

 # backup
 local fast incremental backup for multiple targets

+## background

+Backup is a highly personal matter so this description will show my preferences and how I ended up creating this tool.

+At first, I don't want to store my backup in the cloud.
+For three main
+reasons: trust issues, bandwidth and internet access problems.

+Second, I would like to have a backup which can be read easily without the same backup tool I am using for creating it.

+I also would like to delete any one of the backups without disturbing the others.

+These two requirement points toward the hardlink based backups.

+I started to use dirvish and I used it for years until the main developer died in a terrible accident and the package became unmaintained.
+I switched to backintime which is very similar to dirvish.

+Both packages based on rsync which makes them rather slow.
+In my daily machine, I have 3TB storage at the moment, and the average backup takes several hours even if almost nothing changes.
+The result is skipping backups and spending even more time on them.
+The last time I used backintime, it took five hours to finish, which is almost longer than a night.

+Simple benchmark on a Thinkpad X1 Carbon gen4, i7-6600U, 16GB ram, Samsung 970 EVO Plus 2TB
+with ~52k new files (15.7GB new data) and 60 files to remove:

+adding the new files: 663s
+creating hardlink structure of unchanged files: 1050s deleting files: 5s
+total: ~29 minutes
+largest new file: 1.2GB

+## design goals

+- hardlink based independent backups
+- must be relatively quick even with multi-TB partitions
+- backup should automatically start when the backup disk is mounted
+- crypto should not be part of the backup tool (LUKS can help)
+- multiple target disks should be supported

 ## assumed workflow

 - having multiple external HDDs for storing the backups, at least 20% larger than the amount of data